kant2002/NativeAOTDocker/README.md

 Web API accessible on http://localhost:5022

-Resulting docker image have size of 8.9MB.
+Resulting docker image have size of 1.56 MB.
 Thats after disabling reflection.
 That's the minimum which I can get without integrating with Docker tightly.
 Or is it kernel integration I'm dreaming about?
+Unikernels, I see unikernels around me.

 # Inspeciting scratch container